meteor/meteor/packages/livedata/DDP.md

 ## General Message Structure:

-DDP may use either SockJS or Websockets as a lower-level message transport.
+DDP may use either SockJS or WebSockets as a lower-level message transport.
+(For now, you connect via SockJS at the URL `/sockjs` and via WebSockets at the URL `/websocket`.
+The latter is likely to change to be the main app URL specifying a WebSocket subprotocol.)

 DDP messages are JSON objects, with some fields specified to be EJSON.
 Each one has a `msg` field that specifies the message type, as well as other fields